Caring for yourself and others

 Psychological first aid

-Adrenaline helped you get through the first few hours after the flooding and Cyclone Gabrielle.
+Adrenaline may help you get through the first few hours after an emergency or disaster.
 But it doesn’t last long and can leave you feeling exhausted and overwhelmed.
 Psychological first aid can help.

 Our people are trained to apply psychosocial support principles, including developing strategies to help those around us to cope with impacts of disasters.